 Unlike buying electrical appliances which come with an instructional manual that guides you on how to handle them, newborn babies do not arrive with a manual.
 No first-time parent will ever be fully prepared to deal with a cranky baby.

 This is where infant massage comes in useful!
-Find out more about how to massage an infant
+Find out more about how to massage an infant.

 What is Infant Massage?

 It is a parenting skill parents need to know on how to touch their child in a manner that conveys love, trust, respect and nurturance.
 A nurturing touch (or the lack of it) can influence the way we think, feel and relate to others.
-Massage is a shared experience between parent and baby which allows the child to release tension and encourage visual and kinesthetic learning.
+Massage is a shared experience between parent and baby that allows the child to release tension and encourage visual and kinesthetic learning.